-REASSURE THEM THAT IT’S OK TO TELL YOU THINGS
+REASSURE THAT IT’S OK TO TELL YOU THINGS

-It’s important that your teenager understands that you love them and want to be there for them, whatever happens.
-Children need to feel that they can be honest without their parents getting angry or throwing a fit.
-This might sound obvious, but it can actually be one of the hardest things about being a teenager’s parent.
-On the one hand, you’re worried about what might happen and really would prefer not to hear about drunken parties.
-On the other hand, you’d probably like to know what’s going on in your child’s life.
-But you need to be prepared to handle the truth and your child needs to feel that they did the right thing by telling you.
+It’s important that your teenager understands that you’re there for them, whatever happens.
+Children need to feel that they can be honest without their parents getting angry or criticising them.
+This might sound obvious, but it can actually be one of the hardest things about being a parent.

 Try to show appreciation when your child tells you something, even if you don’t like what you hear.
 Doing so increases the chances of your child sharing with you again in the future.

 "Listening and showing appreciation when your child tells you things can build trust and confidence that makes it easier to talk about subjects like alcohol".

 Albin Isacsson, Licenced Psychologist and Doctoral Student, Karolinska Institutet.

 Your teenager might tell you about things you wish your child hadn’t experienced.
 Start by showing them that you appreciate them telling you.
 Then explain how you feel.